Extreme eigenvalues and the emerging outlier in rank-one non-Hermitian deformations of the Gaussian Unitary Ensemble: Proof of Theorems and

 If $\gamma>1$ then taking the second derivative in $\theta$ one can easily show that

 so that $Y_*$ is the point of local minimum of the rate function $\Phi_{\gamma}(Y)$, and $Y_{**}$ is the point of local maximum.
 It is also easy to verify that the rate function $\Phi_{\gamma}(Y)$ vanishes in the limit $Y\to 0$ and also at $Y=Y_{*}$, staying positive at all other $Y> 0$, so that that the point $Y=Y_*$ is the point of absolute minimum.
-Finally, to verify that the pre-exponential factor (\ref{LDpreexp1}) vanishes at $Y=Y_{**}$ it is enough to notice that $r_*(\gamma-Y_{**})=1$.
-This relation follows from (\ref{param}) and the first of the equations in (\ref{condition}). \end{proof}
+Finally, to verify that the pre-exponential factor (\ref{LDpreexp1}) vanishes at $Y=Y_{**}$ it suffices to show that $r_*(Y_{**})(\gamma-Y_{**})=1$.
+On noticing that